Lightnet/sdl3_vulkan_module_c/README.md

   Sample project for SDL 3.2, vulkan and cimgui tests in module to keep it simple.

 # Sample:
   Create window and button to close application.
+The button triangle and quad to toggle visible render.

   There are quad and triangle colors render screen.

 # Examples:
   Simple triangle and imgui files in examples folder.